The Mission of Hyde Park Center for Older Adults…

 Services and activities for seniors include:

 Nutrition: Delicious, “home” cooked meals are served Monday, Wednesday and Friday.
 Meals are served to the tables by volunteers.
-The number of people served lunch increased by 3% from 2014 to 2015.
+98% of diners rated meals as excellent in 2017.

 Social Work Services: On-site licensed counselor provides assistance with paperwork such as bill paying and applications for public benefits.
-72% of social service clients are considered economically disadvantaged, and 70% live alone.
+76% of clients served by Hyde Park Center are considered economically disadvantaged (200% of poverty.)

 2017 survey results from our members: